RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Overview/README.md

 ## Product Description

-**RAK815 WisTrio LPWAN Tracker** is a wireless remote solution based from RAK813 with built-in GPS, acceleration, temperature and humidity sensor plus an expanded I2C LCD Interface.
+**RAK815 WisTrio LPWAN Tracker** is a wireless remote solution based on RAK813 with built-in GPS, acceleration, temperature and humidity sensor plus an expanded I2C LCD Interface.
 It integrates both LoRaWAN 1.0.2 protocol and Bluetooth 5.0, supporting the LoRaWAN working mode and Bluetooth transparent transmission up to 300 meters.

 The board is equipped with 3 customizable buttons and 2 customizable LEDs, allowing users to implement their ideas with open-source code.
 Furthermore, it supports battery-powered products which greatly expand its application scenarios.